-These exchanges obviously are very social, you are exchanging culture as well as language practice.
+These exchanges obviously are very social, you are exchanging culture as well as providing each other an opportunity to practice their second language.
 If you are trying to learn Spanish and they are trying to practice English, remember to balance the time equally between the two languages.

 For example, if my Spanish is better than their English, Spanish tends to dominate (and I get to practice) if left unchecked.
 If their English is better than my Spanish, English dominates (and I don't get to practice).
 Make sense?